Forensic Accounting Services for Litigants, Business Owners, and Attorneys

 • Forensic accounting covers fraud detection, economic damages quantification, business valuation disputes, hidden-asset tracing, and lost-profits calculations across all types of legal and financial matters.

-• Engaging a forensic accountant early — before discovery closes or negotiations finalize — preserves evidence, shapes the financial narrative, and strengthens your position at every stage.
+• Engaging a forensic accountant early — before records disappear, negotiations finalize, or deadlines narrow the available options — helps preserve evidence, clarify the financial narrative, and improve decision-making.

 What to Gather Before a Forensic Accounting Engagement Begins